 Sec.
-130-419.
-Appeals.
+130-418. - Appeals.

 - (a) Appeal to director of development services.
-Upon notice of noncompliance, a responsible party may appeal the city's decision to take deductions from his erosion control deposit pursuant to section 130-417, by filing a written appeal to the director of development services within seven days of the city's written notice of its intent to make such deduction for costs as allowed herein.
+Upon notice of noncompliance, a responsible party may appeal the city's decision to take deductions from his erosion control deposit pursuant to section 130-415, by filing a written appeal to the director of development services within seven days of the city's written notice of its intent to make such deduction for assessments, citations, costs for corrective work, administrative fees, and inspection and reinspection fees as allowed herein.
 An appeal filed pursuant to this section shall specifically state the bases for the aggrieved party's challenge to the city's authority to take deductions under this article. - (b) Standard for appeals.
 When reviewing an appeal filed pursuant to this section, the director of development services shall evaluate all evidence submitted.
 The burden of proving that a violation of this article occurred shall be on the city.
-The

-- city shall provide evidence sufficient to reasonably support a determination that the responsible party failed to comply with the requirements of this article as alleged by the city. - (c) Issuance of opinion by director.
+The city shall provide evidence sufficient to reasonably support a determination that the responsible party failed to comply with the requirements of this article as alleged by the city. - (c) Issuance of opinion by director of development services.
 Decisions of the director of development services shall be issued within 20 days of the city's receipt of the written appeal.
-Decisions of the director shall be final.
+Decisions of the director of development services shall be final.